 New pension rules mean that those who employ their own carers using either their own money or money from their personal budget may now be legally obliged to contribute towards a pension for them.

 You may need to take this into account if you decide to hire a carer or carers directly and pay them more than £10,000 per year.

 If you hire a carer through an agency, or if the local authority arranges your care for you, then you won’t need to pay money into a pension.

 If you have a carer and they earn less than £10,000 a year, this also won’t apply.
 For more information, contact The Pensions Regulator.

 If you’re 65 or over and need help with personal care tasks such as eating, getting in and out of bed, going to the toilet, and washing, you might be able to claim Attendance Allowance (AA).

 There are two rates of AA, depending how your disability or illness affects you.
 Social services can take into account whether you are receiving AA when they are assessing you for financial help with community care.

-DLA is divided into two components.
-The care component may be taken into account when social services assesses you.
-For more information, download the factsheet Disability Living Allowance.
+PIP is divided into two components.
+The daily living component may be taken into account when social services assesses your care needs.